 Had Elaine even told Crowley that she was pregnant?
 Probably not - after all, he wasn’t family; and these were women’s matters, even within a family, men were not supposed to be too concerned with the nuts-and-bolts of them.
 Elaine’s imminent motherhood came as a surprise to Crowley and he decided there was no point in waiting around for three months for her to recover.
 He left Hong Kong after only a few days, continuing on his way to meet ex-GD member Allan Bennett in Ceylon.
 But he sulked.
 Focused as ever on his own needs and not anyone else’s, he took it badly that Elaine couldn’t see him when he wanted to talk to her and claimed that there had been no way back from what he had found out while in Hong Kong: “No hope here, then!...Well and good, so be it!...The umbilical cord was cut; I was an independent being”.

 A lot had changed for both of them, between 1901 and early 1906.
 Probably in 1902, in a reorganisation following Philipp Arnhold’s move from the Shanghai office to the London one, Arnhold Karberg sent Paul Witkowski to Shanghai.
 It was an important move for him.
 Arnhold Karberg had been chosen to represent German financial interests when the Chinese imperial government wanted a foreign loan; perhaps Paul Witkowski was going to play a role in this kind of politically-charged negotiation.
 The Witkowskis had to adapt to living in a new country again.
 Could Elaine speak Chinese by then?
 That will have helped her, although Shanghai had a large and powerful foreign community.
 I expect she could at least give her servants orders and possibly more: both she and her mother seemed to have had a facility for learning foreign languages.
-It’s also possible that during the period 1901 to 1906 she may have had another child; I only know about her first child.
+In 1904 in Shanghai, Elaine had a second child, her son Richard Paul.

 The changes for Crowley had been even greater: in August 1903 he had married Rose, sister of GD member Gerald Kelly; they also had had a child, in 1904.
 Did Elaine know of this?
 Hmmm.
 Did they keep in touch? - from that supposed parting shot of Crowley’s in 1901, you wouldn’t have thought so.
 However, a reference in the later version of The Confessions indicates that by the autumn of 1905, Crowley and Elaine were meeting astrally again: Crowley mentions one such meeting that October, in which he saw her “accompanied by a golden hawk in whom I later recognised one of the Secret Chiefs of the A...A”.
 During that particular astral encounter, he and Elaine discussed the Great Work, which they both agreed would result in “the creating of a new universe”.